bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 22°
-- Mostly Cloudy
+- Mostly Clear
-- 75% humidity
+- 88% humidity
 - 11 mph wind
-- 83% cloud cover
+- 36% cloud cover
 - 66 AQI 🟨
 - About 9.8 inches of snow on the ground
-- 0.39 inches of snow and 0.04 inches of rain expected in the next 48 hours
+- 0.11 inches of snow and 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>